rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/adobe-asset-link/cloud-service.md

 ## Cloud Set up

-AEM as a Cloud Service Sandbox accounts are provisioned with IMS organisations that only allow Adobe IDs to be added.
+AEM as a Cloud Service Sandbox accounts are provisioned with IMS organizations that only allow Adobe IDs to be added.
 Adobe Asset Link _requires Enterprise or Federated IDs_ to login to AEM.

-To activate Federated IDs in your IMS organisation:
+To activate Federated IDs in your IMS organization:

 ![Admin console](./images/admin-console.png)